sophiagzf/teamHoward/README.md

 "hd2019.csv" contains the IPEDS data for 2019.

-### 3. Insert data into the SQL database.
+### 3. Create the SQL table: institutions
+This step will only need to be completed once and if you drop the institutions table in your SQL database.
-Make sure you have the table created into your SQL database.
+Make sure you have the 'institutions' table created in your SQL database.
 The code for creating the table is in database-schema.ipynb.
-Run the code chunks to create the SQL table if you have not already.
+Run the two code chunks to create the SQL table and proper datatypes required for the institutions table.

+### 4. Insert data into the SQL database.
 Make sure you have the following Python libraries loaded: pandas, re, argparse, os, psycopg, numpy